julelang/manual/src/std/io.md

 It reads data from r until EOF or error\.
 The return value n is the number of bytes read\.
 Any error encountered during the read is also forwarded\.

-It should return io::EOF for EOF\.
+It should throw io:EOF for EOF\.

 ## WriterTo
 ```jule